Summer is back and the summer heat with it. To survive high temperatures, here are a few tips on how to keep your home cool during summer.

 Set the right temperature at night

 When it’s too hot, trying to sleep can be a real nightmare.
-Since each member of your family has different needs, learn how to regulate a room temperature to maintain ideal sleep conditions.
+Since each member of your family has different needs, learn how to regulate a room temperature to maintain ideal sleep conditions and keep your home cool during summer.
 For example, open your windows and shutters to get some fresh air in the house at night.
-Equipped with precision temperature sensors, Healthy Home Coach helps you better understand your home to regulate it more efficiently, twenty-four hours a day.
+Equipped with precision temperature sensors, Healthy Home Coach helps you better understand your home.
+You will then be able to regulate it more efficiently, twenty-four hours a day.

 Beware of over-consumption